Images of quantum representations of mapping class groups and Dupont-Guichardet-Wigner quasi-homomorphisms: Evaluation of quasi-homomorphisms

-\begin{remark} It is not clear whether we can define $L_{\zeta}$ directly on $\ro_{p,\zeta}(\widetilde{M_g}^{\rm u})$, namely if $L_{\zeta}$ descends to this quotient.
-If it does, then it also defines a class in $H^2(\rho_{p,\zeta}(M_g))$.
-Furthermore we could find the action of the Galois conjugacy $\sigma$ which sends $\zeta$ to $\zeta'$ at the level of quasi-homomorphisms.
-In particular we can find whether the difference of the boundary of the quasi-homomorphisms $L_{\zeta}$ and $\sigma^*L_{\zeta}$ is the boundary of a quasi-homomorphism $X$ on $\rho_{p,\zeta}(M_g))$ or not.
-When pulled-back on $\widetilde{M_g}^{\rm u}$ the quasi-homomorphism $X$ is not bounded because its bounded cohomology classes is non-vanishing according to Burger-Iozzi (see \cite{BI} and \cite{F2}).
-If we were able to show that there is at least one non-trivial quasi-homomorphism on $\rho_{p,\zeta}(M_g))$ then it would follow that this group cannot be an irreducible higher rank lattice in a semi-simple Lie group, according to the result of Burger and Monod from \cite{BM}. \end{remark}
+\begin{remark} If we were able to show that there is at least one nontrivial quasi-homomorphism on $\rho_{p,\zeta}(M_g)$ then it would follow that this group cannot be an irreducible higher rank lattice in a semi-simple Lie group, according to the result of Burger and Monod from \cite{BM}. \end{remark}